holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 While you are at it, [set](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1004129) a BIOS password.

-#### Lock Down the Mounting of Partitions {#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions}
+#### Lock Down Partition Mounting {#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions}
 ![](images/ThreatTags/PreventionAVERAGE.png)

 **File Permission and Ownership Level**

 Addressing the [first risk](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation-mitigations) as discussed in the "[Overly Permissive File Permissions, Ownership and Lack of Segmentation](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation)" section of the Identify Risks section:

-The first thing to do is locate the files with overly permissive permissions and ownership.
-Running the suggested tools is a good place to start.
-From there, following your nose to find any others is a good idea.
-Then tighten them up so that they conform to the least amount of privilege and ownership necessary in order for the legitimate services/activities to run.
+Locate the files with overly permissive permissions and ownership.
+Run the suggested tools as a good place to start.
+From there, follow your instincts to find any others.
+Then tighten up permissions so that they conform to the least amount of privilege and ownership necessary in order for the legitimate services/activities to run.
 Also consider removing any `suid` bits on executables `chmod u-s <yourfile>`.
-We also address applying `nosuid` to our mounted file systems below which provide a nice safety net.
+We also address applying `nosuid` to our mounted file systems below, which provides a nice safety net.

 **Mount Point of the File Systems**

 Addressing the [second risk](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation-mitigations) as discussed in the "[Overly Permissive File Permissions, Ownership and Lack of Segmentation](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation)" section of the Identify Risks section:

-Let us get started with your `fstab`.
+Start with your `fstab`.

-Make a backup of your `/etc/fstab` file before you make changes, this is really important, it is often really useful to just swap the modified `fstab` with the original as you are progressing through your modifications.
+Make a backup of your `/etc/fstab` file before you make changes, this is really important.
+It is often really useful to just swap the modified `fstab` with the original as you are progressing through your modifications.
 Read the man page for fstab and also the options section in the mount man page.
-The Linux File System Hierarchy ([FSH](http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/index.html)) documentation is worth consulting also for directory usages.
-The following was my work-flow:
+The Linux File System Hierarchy ([FSH](http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/index.html)) documentation is worth consulting as well specific to directory usage.
+The following is my work-flow:

-Before you modify and remount `/tmp`, view what its currently mounted options look like with:
+Before you modify and remount `/tmp`, view what its currently mounted options are with:

 {linenos=off, lang=Bash}
     mount | grep ' /tmp'

 Add the `noexec` mount option to `/tmp` but not `/var` because executable shell scripts such as `*pre[inst, rm]` and `*post[inst, rm]` reside within `/var/lib/dpkg/info`.
 You can also add the `nodev,nosuid` options to `/tmp`.

-So you should have the following line in `/etc/fstab` now looking like this:
+You should have the following line in `/etc/fstab`:

 {title="/etc/fstab", linenos=off, lang=Bash}
     UUID=<block device ID goes here> /tmp ext4 defaults,noexec,nodev,nosuid 0 2

-Then to apply the new options from `/etc/fstab`:
+Then apply the new options from `/etc/fstab`:

 {linenos=off, lang=Bash}
     sudo mount -o remount /tmp

-Then by issuing the `sudo mount | grep ' /tmp'` command again, you'll see your new options applied.
+Issue the `sudo mount | grep ' /tmp'` command again, you'll see your new options applied.

-You can add the `nodev` option to `/home`, `/opt`, `/usr` and `/var` also.
-You can also add the `nosuid` option to `/home`.
-You can add `ro` to `/usr`
+You can add the `nodev` option to `/home`, `/opt`, `/usr` and `/var` as well.
+You can also add the `nosuid` option to `/home` and `ro` to `/usr`

-So you should have the following lines, as well as the above `/tmp` in `/etc/fstab` now looking like this:
+You should now have the following lines, as well as the above `/tmp` in `/etc/fstab`:

 {title="/etc/fstab", linenos=off, lang=Bash}
     UUID=<block device ID goes here> /home ext4 defaults,nodev,nosuid 0 2